JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/index.md

 ![](https://raw.githubusercontent.com/pat-alt/BayesLaplace.jl/main/docs/src/tutorials/www/posterior_predictive_mlp.png)

-## Limitations
+## Limitations and Goals.

-This library is pure-play and lacks any kind of unit testing and documenation of functions and classes.
+This library currently offers native support only for models composed and trained in Flux.
 It is also limited to binary classification problems.